The best budget electric bikes offer an affordable route into the world of assisted cycling.

 - £1,899 as tested

-- Impressive range and carrying capacity
+- Pros: Good-value budget cargo bike; impressive range and carrying capacity

-Cargo bikes are normally a lot more expensive, so the Mycle Cargo is a bargain for a bike that’s designed to lug plenty of kit around with a carrying capacity of over 200kg.
+Electric cargo bikes are normally a lot more expensive, so the Mycle Cargo is a bargain for a bike that’s designed to lug plenty of kit around with a carrying capacity of over 200kg.

 Despite the low price, the Mycle Cargo still includes a 700Wh battery and a motor with 65Nm torque for plenty of pulling power.